moemoechu/tabby-background/README.md

 # tabby-background

+Change Tabby background and UI Font.

+## Features

-Change Tabby background to your favorite picture.
+- Change Tabby background to your favorite picture.

-For now only tested on Windows.
+- Change UI Font to your favorite font, not effect terminal font.

 ## Usage